ak--47/mpEZTrack/README.md

         </svg>
 </button>
 ```
-if the `buttons` _and_ `clicks` options were passed to `.init()`, `mpEZTrack` recognizes these as two separate elements and in certain cases a single click from a user may result in a `button click` event AND a `page click` event getting sent to Mixpanel as part of the same interaction.
+if the `buttons` _and_ `clicks` options were passed to `.init()`, `mpEZTrack` may recognize these as two separate elements and in certain cases a single click from a user may result in a `button click` event AND a `page click` event getting sent to Mixpanel as part of the same interaction.

 `mpEZTrack`  attempt to avoid such collisions by employing the following filters on general `click` tracking:
 ```javascript